awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 **Note**
  To create an encrypted read replica, the source DB instance must be encrypted\.
 To learn more about encrypting the source DB instance, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

-1. Choose the other settings that you want to use\.
+1. Choose other options, such as storage autoscaling\.

 1. Choose **Create read replica**\.